A company car is a perk that helps recruit and retain great staff. For some, having a company vehicle is a vital part of their role.

 Reiterate that the employee is responsible for maintenance, insurance, etc.

-Once the staff member buys (or leases) a vehicle, they’ll be able to claim mileage allowance.
+Once the staff member buys (or leases) a vehicle, they’ll be able to claim a mileage allowance.
 This should cover the cost of fuel as well as wear and tear.

 Is car allowance taxable?